bmarolleau/acmeair-customerservice-java-jdbc/README.md

 ## Build Instruction for OpenShift

-- First,  git clone this repository, in addition to the other microservices from the [BluePerf project](https://github.com/blueperf/acmeair-mainservice-java). use the test branch : branch microprofile-3.3 .
-Ex: git clone https://github.com/blueperf/acmeair-mainservice-java.git --branch microprofile-3.3  (do that for each microservice in the BluePerf project)
+- First,  git clone this repository, in addition to the other microservices from the [BluePerf project](https://github.com/blueperf/acmeair-mainservice-java). use the test branch : branch microprofile-3.3 , use the git option `--branch microprofile-3.3` (do that for each microservice in the BluePerf project)
 - Download and Copy an up to date jdbc driver in the 'drivers' folder. ex: jt400.jar
 - Use the scripts in the 'drivers' folder to create the acmeair database and import the initial data.
 - Install maven, oc cli , docker or podman client first.
 Refer to the original BluePerf project instructions.